Allen-Synthesis/EuroPi/software/contrib/bouncing_pixels.md

 ## Known issues & limitations

 * Gate lengths are not entirely precise.
-They're guaranteed to be at least the set length, but they may exceed it slightly on account of running on software timers.
+They're guaranteed to be at least the set length, but they may exceed it slightly on account of running on tick-based timers.
 * Corners aren't actually corners, they're just the top and bottom most parts of the side edges.
 This means that if a pixel is traveling parallel and close to the top or bottom edge, it's possible that it bounces away from the